MyMICDS/MyMICDS-v2/API Endpoints.md

 - `date` - Date when school ends.
 Last Friday of may at 11:30.

+### `/user/get-info`
+**Requires user to be logged in.** Get basic information about the user such as name and grade.
+You can also get canvasURL and portalURL.
+If canvasURL or portalURL is not set, they will be null.

+#### Response
+- `error` - Null if success, string containing error if failure.
+- `user` - Object containing basic information about the user.

 ### `/user/change-info`
 **Requires user to be logged in.** Change basic information about the user including first name, last name, and graduation year.